Eratosthenes/infrared/README.md

 ### ⚡ Performance

-Infrared builds its index in about 50-60 ms for four medium-length essays (~31,000 words total) and saves it as a 362 KB gzipped JSON file—using roughly 12 bytes per word in the corpus.
+InfraRed builds its index in about 50-60 ms for four medium-length essays (~31,000 words total) and saves it as a 362 KB gzipped JSON file—using roughly 12 bytes per word in the corpus.

 Search latency for these documents is in the range of 7–30 µs per query, returning ranked, normalized results.